 • Make wellness a part of your company culture.
 All levels need to embrace employee wellness as a strategic imperative

-• Seek out software based options that leverages virtual coaching and gamification to drive habit change
+• Seek out software-based options that leverage virtual coaching and gamification to drive habit change

 Employee engagement has nowhere to go but up.
 Now is the time to get creative and engage with your employees, so they will engage with you.

 1. Old methods of motivating employees (i.e., purely financial) are no longer in vogue.
 Meaning in their work is key to engagement

 2. Involve employees in the future of the company.
 Provide them a platform to express themselves